SpektraSystems/Microsoft-Cloud-Workshop/serverless-architecture/README.md

 ### Not showing Telemetry data in sample Telemetry under App Insight, Lab guide page number: 55 and further steps of App Insight.
 Please re-verify previous steps of lab, most likely you missed some configuration part.

+### Connecting DSVM with RDP having issue addresses CredSSP

+> **Possible Solutions**:

+* With the release of the March 2018 Security bulletin, there was a fix that addressed a CredSSP, “Remote Code Execution” vulnerability (CVE-2018-0886) which could impact RDP connections.
+**Resolution**
+Please follow the instruction under https://github.com/SpektraSystems/Microsoft-Cloud-Workshop/blob/master/RDP%20CredSSP/README.md

 # Notes to Instructors / Proctors